hopsoft/rails_standards/README.md

 * Sending emails, exporting files, etc...

 In an attempt to better manage multi-step complex operations, we loosely follow some domain driven development (DDD) principles.
-Namely, we have added a `services` directory under `app` to hold the files that model our multi-step operations.
+Namely, we have added a `processes` directory under `app` to hold our process implementations.

 ```
 |-project